 For example, the following snippet shows the most basic

 xpack: security: authc: realms: pki: pki1: order: 1

 With this configuration, any certificate trusted by the Elasticsearch SSL/TLS layer is accepted for authentication.
 The username is the common name (CN) extracted from the DN in the Subject field of the end-entity certificate.
 This configuration does not permit PKI authentication to Kibana.

 elasticsearch.yml, only the realms you specify are used for authentication.
 If you also want to use the

 filerealms, you must include them in the realm chain.

-If you want to use something other than the CN of the DN as the username, you can specify a regex to extract the desired username.
-For example, the regex in the following configuration extracts the email address from the DN:
+If you want to use something other than the CN of the Subject DN as the username, you can specify a regex to extract the desired username.
+The regex is applied on the Subject DN.
+For example, the regex in the following configuration extracts the email address from the Subject DN:

 - Enable SSL/TLS.